Over 150 people are still missing after devastating flooding in northwest Pakistan

 In 2022, catastrophic floods linked to climate change killed nearly 1,700 people in Pakistan and left hundreds of thousands homeless.

-Associated Press writers Ishfaq Hussain in Muzaffarabad, Pakistan, Rasool Dawar in Peshawar, Pakistan, and Munir Ahmed in Islamabad contributed to this story.
+Associated Press writers Ishfaq Hussain in Muzaffarabad, Pakistan; Rasool Dawar in Peshawar, Pakistan, and Munir Ahmed in Islamabad contributed to this report.